01 Jan Best Digital Pianos Under $500 | REVIEW | 2021 | Update!

 The old saying is true most of the time…you do get what you pay for and if you want to be “under $500” for new digital piano you are not saving money in buying one of these “off-brands” because the money you save will quickly be thrown out the window once you realize what you have purchased and how quickly you will grow out of that so-called digital piano.
 Stick to the name brands like Yamaha, Korg, Roland, and Kawai pay just a bit more and you will be able to keep those pianos for a long time, be able to grow into them rather than quickly grow out of them, and you will be proud to own one of those top best brands rather than be embarrassed that you bough one of the off brands.

 I am a professional piano teacher and pro pianist having played literally thousands of acoustic and digital pianos and know what I am talking about so STAY AWAY from a “PSO!”
-Just so you know, all of the 5 top brands that make digital pianos under $500 for 2019 and 2020 are “portable” digital pianos.
+Just so you know, all of the 5 top brands that make digital pianos under $500 are “portable” digital pianos.
 They do not come in the more traditional furniture cabinets although you can purchase an optional matching furniture style stand and triple pedal unit for most of them.
-If you want a more traditional’ “furniture cabinet model” with built-in sliding key cover then you’ll have to spend a bit more money closer to $700.
+If you want a more traditional’ “furniture cabinet model” with built-in sliding key cover then you’ll have to spend a bit more money closer to $800 on up.

 Learn 5 top “shopping tips” in looking for the best digital piano under $500: